antoinelouis/100-days-of-code/log.md

 **Thoughts:** I feel like taking a break from this project.
 I should focus on learning better ES2015 AND library crafting (npm) because I feel stuck.

 **Link to work:** same repo than Day 1

+### Day 11: April 27, 2018

+**Today's Progress**: Reset mouse position to a default position

+**Thoughts:** I have not commited yesterday, I think I got a lit late on my progress—I'll try to do better this weekend!

+**Link to work:** same repo than Day 1